 It builds on our earlier work in this area, most notably Making Better Law, which analyses the political, procedural and cultural factors that together help determine the quality of the UK statute book, and The Devil is in the Detail: Parliament and Delegated Legislation, which laid bare the complexity, weaknesses, and contradictions in the scrutiny of delegated legislation in the first comprehensive study of this process in decades.

 Successive governments over the last decade have resisted the case for significant reform of the legislative process, particularly in relation to delegated legislation.
 By augmenting our qualitative case studies with quantitative analysis of the process and procedures we hope to drive a new evidence-based debate about how government produces and Parliament scrutinises legislation.
 Over time, as the data reveals trends or changes, the research will bring problems or new developments in the process into sharper focus, and shed new light on the adequacy and effectiveness of the legislative scrutiny process.

 What we are doing

 The first Westminster Lens report focuses on the delegated legislation process.
-We will be updating and publishing the statistics after the end of each parliamentary session and over time we will expand it to cover key areas of the primary legislative process as well.
+We will be updating and publishing the statistics after the end of each parliamentary session, and over time we will expand the research also to cover key areas of the primary legislative process.